omrakn/satrap/README.md

 # Spatial Analyst of Transportation Performance -- SATRAP

 SATRAP quantifies and illustrates the centrality and accessibility metrics of a road network.
 The software is designed as an independent GIS software that can calculate transportation performance metrics with an all-round open-source approach.
-Users can obtain, analyze and visualize open source spatial data without handling any technical difficulties with SATRAP.
+Users can obtain, analyze and visualize open source spatial data without handling any technical difficulties.
 It targets policy makers and researchers who want to analyze a road network's geometric and topologic properties with its easy-to-use interface.

 # To Start SATRAP